 I chose the R.A.P program because it has a setting comparable and compatible to my son’s living condition.
 The program offers activities and a curriculums such as Job Training Skills, Independent Living, Personal Skills and Meal Preparation Skills.
 These types of skill are lifelong skills and necessary for everyday life.
 They have helped my son to become more independent at home and more helpful around the house.
 The staff is helpful, caring and attentive.

 My son loves attending this program; he loves the interaction and socialization with the other clients and staff.
 I am grateful that this program exists because it has been very beneficial to my son and my family.”

 I am a single parent of two adult children with severe developmental disabilities.
 Finding the right Adult Day Program for my children has been extremely challenging.
-That is until I was introduced to The RAP Program affiliated with Concordia Learning Center.
+That is until I was introduced to The RAP Program affiliated with St. Joseph's School for the Blind.

-The program designed by Concordia Learning Center for the RAP clients cannot compare to other programs my children, Lauren and Michael, attended in past years.
+The program designed by St. Joseph's School for the Blind for the RAP clients cannot compare to other programs my children, Lauren and Michael, attended in past years.
 Each client has an Individual Learning Program that is followed on a daily basis.
 They work on everything from learning to feed themselves to some clients actually cooking and doing laundry.
 At the end of each day my children come home with written communication to keep me informed as to how their day went.
-Concordia’s RAP program far exceeded my expectations.
+St. Joseph's School for the Blinds RAP program far exceeded my expectations.